HyprPixl/hyprpixl.github.io/README.md

 - software development and data architecture
 - university advice for CS students
 - job hunting, internships, and tech careers
-- anything else I feel like yelling into the starfield void
+- anything else I feel like yelling into the void

 The site uses:
 - GitHub Pages for hosting